&Beyond bring the same values and luxury travel to the Indian wilderness in a forest that inspired the Jungle Book

 The forest that inspired The Jungle Book, Pench National Park comprises a belt of teak woodland in central India, just north of Nagpur.
 With over 210 species of bird in addition to an ark’s worth of mammals and countless more species of plant, wannabe Mowglis will be attracted by the jungle ambience, the serenity of the forest and the treats it conceals – and above all the chance to spot of one of the 25 Bengal tigers living in the park.

-The &Beyond experience goes way further than the simple bare necessities.
-The twelve charming and spacious suites use a blend of supple and sturdy natural materials to ensure a secure and comfortable stay with minimum disruption to the natural environment.
+The experience here goes way further than the simple bare necessities.
+The charming and spacious suites use a blend of supple and sturdy natural materials to ensure a secure and comfortable stay with minimum disruption to the natural environment.
 The curtained luxury hides known as machans have panoramic views to facilitate wildlife viewing, and you’ll truly feel at one with nature when you use your private outdoor shower.
 Communal areas are attractively decorated with handmade Parsi tiles, woven hyacinth furniture and large ebony chests.

 Cuisine at Baghvan Lodge is a mouthwatering affair.
 Expect an endless array of Central Indian dishes served thali style, delicious Indian picnic breakfasts to accompany morning game drives, and afternoon tea with local sweets just before evening game watching.
 Dinner specialities include chickpeas with tea leaves, paneer in mint and coriander, roasted aubergine with green chillies and jaggery curry, all served with an assortment of rice, naan and fresh chutneys.
 Indian or international breakfasts are served on your veranda or in the sun-kissed vegetable garden.